 Mudfish Poetry Prize #16 Winners, Judged by Marie Howe

-At long last, Mudfish is back!
-Deep apologies for the delay: a protracted legal dispute was finally resolved, and I am at last able to announce the winners and finalists of the 16th Mudfish Poetry Prize.
+I am glad to announce the winners and finalists of the 16th Mudfish Poetry Prize.

 They are as follows: